2017 Asian Athletics Championships: Logo and Mascot

 On 8 May 2017, the logo and mascot of Championship were released.
 Olly, the olive ridley sea turtle, an endangered species that travels to Odisha's Rushikulya and Gahirmatha beaches for its nesting, was chosen as the mascot.
 It was flagged off by the Chief Minister of Odisha, Naveen Patnaik, at the Championships' mascot rally covering 30 districts of the state of Odisha.

 Culture

 Over 500 artists performed during the opening ceremony of the championships on 5 July 2017.
 Around 400 Odissi dancers performed in an act depicting the Kalinga War and Emperor Kharavela.
 Shankar Mahadevan with his troupe performed the Rangabati song during the event, with the Sambalpuri dance group.

-Media Coverage
+Media coverage

-Prasar Bharati, through the Doordarshan (DD), is the exclusive Host Broadcaster for the 22nd Asian Athletics Championships.
-Doordarshan will undertake all the obligations of the Host Broadcaster for the Championships and will provide the basic feed of the event.
+Prasar Bharati, through the Doordarshan (DD), was the exclusive Host Broadcaster for the 22nd Asian Athletics Championships.
+Doordarshan undertook all the obligations of the Host Broadcaster for the Championships and provided the basic feed of the event.